DIY Gel Pedicures at Home: An Expert's Step-By-Step Guide

 - Alcohol wipes/hand sanitizer

-Starting with a base coat is a required step.
-A regular polish base coat won't work with gel polish because it will never cure.
-You will need a gel base coat.
+Applying a gel base coat is a required step.
+A regular polish base coat won't work with gel polish because it will never cure under a UV light or LED light.

 Now the fun part.
 Find a gel nail polish in your favorite color.

-Like the base coat, an ordinary top coat won't cure.
-You will need a gel top coat in order to cure your gel polish.
+You will need a gel top coat in order to finish curing your gel polish.

 After curing your top coat, you can finish with some nail art, like nail stickers.
 Simply add the designs you want — take extra care to make sure stickers are applied smoothly — and seal your work with the top coat again.